 Although no studies have been proven, the feedback of benefits from dog owners have been:

 - CBD’s anti-inflammatory properties can potentially help reduce swelling in joints

-- Can potentially help with the severity and risk of seizures
+- It potentially helps with the severity and risk of seizures

 - Can potentially help increase appetite

 Just know that our Goat Grass CBD products are not designed to diagnose, treat, cure, or prevent any diseases in both humans and pets.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.